 The Adjustable Block Program is a state-administered solar incentive program created to facilitate the development of new photovoltaic distributed generation and community solar projects through the issuance of renewable energy credit delivery contracts, as required by Illinois law.
-The Adjustable Block Program Guidebook is a document created by the Adjustable Block Program Administrator to provide existing and prospective program participants with necessary guidance about application requirements, participation requirements, program processes, and other aspects of the Adjustable Block Program.
-The Program Guidebook works in conjunction with the Illinois Power Agency's Revised Long-Term Renewable Resources Procurement Plan to outline program requirements for Approved Vendors and their subcontractors.
+The Adjustable Block Program Guidebook is a document created by the Adjustable Block Program Administrator to provide existing and prospective programProgram participants with necessary guidance about application requirements, participation requirements, programProgram processes, and other aspects of the Adjustable Block Program.
+The Program Guidebook works in conjunction with the Illinois Power Agency's Revised2022 Long-Term Renewable Resources Procurement Plan to outline programProgram requirements for Approved Vendors and their subcontractors.

-The Program Guidebook is reviewed and updated on periodic basis by the Adjustable Block Program Administrator, InClime, Inc., in consultation with the Illinois Power Agency ("IPA" or "Agency").
+The Program Guidebook is reviewed and updated on periodic basis by the Adjustable Block Program Administrator, InClimeEnergy Solutions, Inc., in consultation with the Illinois Power Agency ("IPA" or "Agency").
 Any omission of content from a prior version of this Guidebook through an update may not necessarily constitute the omission of a requirement, as some edits are made for cosmetic or synthesizing purposes and not to reflect the removal of a requirement.
 More information on the update process of this document can be found in Section 9: Guidebook Update Process.

 The Agency and Program Administrator will update the Guidebook periodically as necessary to reflect changes in law and/or orders of the Illinois Commerce Commission ("Commission") which impact the Adjustable Block Program ("ABP" or "Program"), or the development of other requirements through separate comment and requirement publishing processes.
-In the event of a conflict between this Guidebook and subsequent changes in law, new Commission orders, or the development of other program materials, those statutes and orders shall supersede the relevant portions of this Guidebook until such time as Guidebook revisions may be completed.
+In the event of a conflict between this Guidebook and subsequent changes in law, new Commission orders, or the subsequent development of other program materials, those statutes and orders shall supersede the relevant portions of this Guidebook until such time as Guidebook revisions may be completed.

-This December 10, 2021 edition of the Guidebook incorporates changes required through the enactment of Public Act 102-0662 (known colloquially as the Climate and Equitable Jobs Act or "CEJA") as well as other program updates and clarifications.
-Key statutory changes include, but are not limited to:
+This December 10, 2021August 26, 2022 edition of the Guidebook incorporates changes required through the enactment of Public Act 102-0662 (known colloquially as the Climate and Equitable Jobs Act or "CEJA") as well as other program updates and clarifications.
+Key statutoryand the approval of the Agency's 2022 Long-Term Renewable Resources Procurement Plan by the Illinois Commerce Commission.
+Key changes include, but are not limited to:

-- Changes to the sizes applicable to Small and Large Distributed Generation categories - New program categories for projects located at public schools, community-driven community solar projects, and projects from Equity Eligible Contractors - New block capacity allocations - New REC prices - Prevailing wage requirements for applicable projects - New REC Delivery Contracts
+- Changes to the sizes applicable to Small and Large Distributed Generation categories - New program categories for projects located at public schools, community-driven community solar projects, and projects from Equity Eligible Contractors - New block capacity allocations, including uncontracted capacity from the 2021-22 program year - New REC prices - Prevailing wage requirements for applicable projects